-Dr. Keith Michael Krise is an assistant professor of chemistry.
-His primary areas of teaching are general, physical, and inorganic chemistry.
+Keith Michael Krise is an assistant professor of chemistry.
+At Gannon University, his primary areas of teaching are general and inorganic chemistry.
 Krise joined the Gannon University Department of Chemistry and Biochemistry in 2014.

 Dr. Krise's current research interests involve elucidating the effects that high-frequency ultrasound have on the structure and function of (1) enzymes and other bioorganic/bioinorganic molecules and (2) nanomaterials.
 In particular, he is interested in determining the role of free-radical species generated during sonication in the possible deactivation or activation of enzymes and the structure and properties of nanomaterials.